 Special topics will examine a political theme, issue or problem at an advanced undergraduate level.
 The subject matter examined will vary from year to year according to the availability of faculty and the interests of students.
 The course is designed especially for those whose interest in politics goes beyond the requirements of the liberal arts curriculum.
 (Class 3, Credit 3 (varies)

-* At least two courses must be at the 300 level or higher.
+* At least two courses must be taken at the 300-level or higher.